Walk 14 Gwestydd

 1

 This walk starts under the Town Clock at the junction of Broad St, High St and Severn St, the area known locally as ‘The Cross’.
-The building now housing Barclays Bank was erected by Sarah Brisco, a descendent of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897.
+The building was erected by Sarah Brisco, a descendent of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897.
 Opposite the clock on Severn Street is the Robert Owen Museum and the Robert Owen Memorial Rooms are over the HSBC on the other corner.
 Robert Owen, the founder of the Co-operative Movement, is one of Newtown’s most famous sons.

 Go along Broad St towards Longbridge and cross to the north side of the river.
 On the left you will see an attractive old building, Pont Hafren, now operating as a registered mental health charity, www.ponthafren.org.uk.
 At the roundabout turn right along Commercial Street which becomes Canal Road which you follow to pass the Powys Theatre and the Jehovah’s Witness Hall on the left.
 Cross the road and take the next left, Sycamore Drive.
 Follow this road through the Barnfields estate until you reach the top of the hill.
 You will see a gap in the houses on your left, turn here and follow the footpath between two hedges to the right.
 Cross the stile at the end and bear right, down the bank to the bridge over the stream.
 Go across and head up to bank to the stile at the top of the field.
 This brings you out on to Lonesome Lane.